HTMLTableCellElement: abbr property

 This feature is well established and works across many devices and browser versions.
 It’s been available across browsers since July 2015.

 indicates an abbreviation associated with the cell.
-If the cell does not represent a header cell <th>
+If the cell does not represent a header cell <th>, it is ignored.

 Note: This property doesn't have a visual effect in browsers.
 It adds information to help assistive technology like screen readers that can use this abbreviation